3 HIV Patients Are Now Disease Free As Testing Shows Future Possibilities

-Media reports about a second HIV patient who no longer presented any signs of the disease took the world by storm earlier this week, but buried in the celebration was something even more exciting: a third patient has also had the same positive results.
+Media reports about a second HIV patient who no longer presented any signs of the disease took the world by storm earlier this week, but buried in the celebration was something even more exciting — a third patient has also had the same positive results.

-Back in 2007, the first case, now known as the Berlin Patient, made people wonder if HIV would soon be eradicated.
-It took more than a decade to make a similar process with another HIV sufferer, who has been dubbed the London Patient.
-As Forbes reported, medical researchers at Seattle’s Conference on Retroviruses and Opportunistic Infections also unveiled news about a third person, the Dusseldorf Patient.
+Back in 2007, the first case, now known as the Berlin patient, made people wonder if HIV would soon be eradicated.
+It took more than a decade to make a similar process with another HIV sufferer, one who has been dubbed the London patient.
+As Forbes reported, medical researchers at Seattle’s Conference on Retroviruses and Opportunistic Infections also unveiled news about a third person, the Dusseldorf patient.

 According to Reuters, HIV has infected approximately 70 million people globally since the 1980s, and half of those people have died.
 Even though treatment advances mean that an HIV diagnosis today doesn’t have to be a death sentence, there are still 37 million patients battling the disease.